Skip to main content

 GDS_SSO_STRATEGY=real bundle exec rails s

-To create a new permission for an existing app, you first need to have the "superadmin" role on your account (or have access to someone who does): you'll then be able to access the "Administer applications" menu item.
-Under the application you want to change, follow the "Supported Permissions" link and add a new permission from there.
+To manage permissions for an existing app, you first need to have the "superadmin" role on your account (or have access to someone who does): you'll then be able to access the "Administer applications" menu item.
+Under the application you want to change, follow the "Supported Permissions" link and add, update or delete the permission from there.

 Creating new organisations